If a genie pops out of an IKEA floor lamp and asks about your dream house, how would you respond?

 The fact that interest makes up a huge portion of mortgage payments until you’re about two-thirds of the way towards the finish line certainly doesn’t help.

 Drawback of Owning #2: High costs of buying and selling

 Despite what TV commercials will have you believe, buying a home is more than slamming a $20,000 cheque on a 20-foot-long walnut dining table and exclaiming “I’m going to take it” with a finger pointing up at the “recently replaced” roof.

 Similarly, selling a home requires a tad more effort than displaying a chintzy “For Sale” sign on the front lawn and waiting for potential buyers to take the bait.

-Nobody likes to talk about the dreaded money drain and open-ended time suck that are at the core of any housing transaction.
+Nobody likes to talk about the dreaded money drain and open-ended time suck at the core of any housing transaction.
 But I’m going to.